nbgraham/gaitech_edu/README.md

 ## Possible issues
 If you get an issue about contacting X Display, try `ssh -X`
+If you get "no module gaitech_edu.msg" make sure to `source ~/catkin_ws/devel/setup.bash`

 ## To Do
  - [ ] Create a world (probably need to create an actual environment and use the robot to map it